centrify/api-guidelines/Guidelines.md

 ### 14.3.
 Retry-After and RateLimit Headers
 The Retry-After header is the standard way for responding to clients who are being throttled.
 It is also common, but optional, in the case of limits and quotas (but not overall system load) to respond with header describing the limit that was exceeded.
-However, services across Microsoft and the industry use a wide range of different headers for this purpose.
+However, services across Centrify and the industry use a wide range of different headers for this purpose.
 We recommend using three headers to describe the limit, the number of calls remaining under the limit, and the time when the limit will reset.
 However, other headers may be appropriate for specific types of limits.
 In all cases these must be documented.